-But I have to admit that I never spent the time to master these extra-brief stories.
+But I have to admit that I’ve never spent the time to master these extra-brief stories.

-What do you think of my 8 best attempts below?
+What do you think of the eight (perhaps mediocre) attempts below?
 Are these 6-word stories any good?
-Email me, message me or leave a comment here.
+You could leave a comment for me on Twitter.
 I would very much like to know what you think.